 What is Jeweled Rice?

-There are many versions of this persian rice dish.
-Sometimes called Iranian Jewelled Rice, Persian Jeweled Rice, or Javaher Polow.
+There are many versions of this Persian rice dish.
+Sometimes called Iranian Jeweled Rice, Persian Jeweled Rice, or Javaher Polow.
 Generally, jeweled rice refers to basmati rice dish that’s named for its gemstone colors that look like sparkling jewels.
 The rice is colored yellow from saffron, and there are beautifully colored dried fruits, nuts, herbs or veggies that look like jewels, sprinkled throughout.
 It’s a popular Middle Eastern Wedding Dish that’s also served for holidays and on the Jewish New Year, Rosh Hashanah.

-Jeweled Rice Ingredients and Substitutions:
+Ingredients and Substitutions:

-- Basmati Rice: I used white basmati so the rice would take on a beautiful yellow hue from the saffron.
+- Rice: I used white basmati so the rice would take on a beautiful yellow hue from the saffron.
 You could also use jasmine rice or long grain brown rice.

 - Carrots: I love the addition of orange in this recipe, but you could easily substitute thinly sliced parsnips for the carrots.